jwstegemann/fritz2-docs/Validation.md

 ```

-It is recommended to implement your validation-code in a multiplatform-project, so you can use it in browser and backend.
+It is recommended to implement your validation-code in a multiplatform-project so you can use it in both browser and backend.

-You can have a look at a more complete example [here](https://examples.fritz2.dev/validation/build/distributions/index.html).
+Have a look at a more complete example [here](https://examples.fritz2.dev/validation/build/distributions/index.html).

-By the way: fritz2 supports you connecting to your (http)-backend from the browser with [Remote Calls](RemoteCalls.html).
+By the way: fritz2 supports connecting to your (http)-backend from the browser with [Remote Calls](RemoteCalls.html).